Transcription (biology): Reverse transcription

 Some viruses (such as HIV, the cause of AIDS), have the ability to transcribe RNA into DNA.
 HIV has an RNA genome that is reverse transcribed into DNA.
 The resulting DNA can be merged with the DNA genome of the host cell.
 The main enzyme responsible for synthesis of DNA from an RNA template is called reverse transcriptase.

 In the case of HIV, reverse transcriptase is responsible for synthesizing a complementary DNA strand (cDNA) to the viral RNA genome.
-The enzyme ribonuclease H then digests the RNA strand, and reverse transcriptase synthesises a complementary strand of DNA to form a double helix DNA structure ("cDNA").
+The enzyme ribonuclease H then digests the RNA strand, and reverse transcriptase synthesises a complementary strand of DNA to form a double helix DNA structure (cDNA).
 The cDNA is integrated into the host cell's genome by the enzyme integrase, which causes the host cell to generate viral proteins that reassemble into new viral particles.
-In HIV, subsequent to this, the host cell undergoes programmed cell death, or apoptosis of T cells.
+In HIV, subsequent to this, the host cell undergoes programmed cell death, or apoptosis, of T cells.
 However, in other retroviruses, the host cell remains intact as the virus buds out of the cell.

 Some eukaryotic cells contain an enzyme with reverse transcription activity called telomerase.
-Telomerase is a reverse transcriptase that lengthens the ends of linear chromosomes.
-Telomerase carries an RNA template from which it synthesizes a repeating sequence of DNA, or "junk" DNA.
-This repeated sequence of DNA is called a telomere and can be thought of as a "cap" for a chromosome.
+Telomerase carries an RNA template from which it synthesizes a telomere, a repeating sequence of DNA, to the end of linear chromosomes.
 It is important because every time a linear chromosome is duplicated, it is shortened.
-With this "junk" DNA or "cap" at the ends of chromosomes, the shortening eliminates some of the non-essential, repeated sequence rather than the protein-encoding DNA sequence, that is farther away from the chromosome end.
+With the telomere at the ends of chromosomes, the shortening eliminates some of the non-essential, repeated sequence, rather than the protein-encoding DNA sequence farther away from the chromosome end.

 Telomerase is often activated in cancer cells to enable cancer cells to duplicate their genomes indefinitely without losing important protein-coding DNA sequence.
 Activation of telomerase could be part of the process that allows cancer cells to become immortal.
 The immortalizing factor of cancer via telomere lengthening due to telomerase has been proven to occur in 90% of all carcinogenic tumors in vivo with the remaining 10% using an alternative telomere maintenance route called ALT or Alternative Lengthening of Telomeres.